rtdi/AppContainer/README.md

-# HanaAppContainer
+# AppContainer

 _Developing SAP Hana Applications quickly_

-Source code available here: [github](https://github.com/rtdi/HanaAppContainer)
+Source code available here: [github](https://github.com/rtdi/AppContainer)

 ## Design Thinking goal
 * As a developer I would like to build UI5 applications as quickly as possible.
 Everything the backend can do automatically, it should.